RafiullahRafi/MaizeLeafDisease-Kandahar-HybridData-MaxViT/README.md

 ## Experimental Results

 The performance of multiple deep learning architectures was evaluated for maize leaf disease classification using a field-based and hybrid dataset.
 The experiments were conducted under different training configurations, including variations in batch size, input image resolution, and gradient accumulation.
-Model performance was assessed using Accuracy (A), Precision (P), Recall (R), and F1-score metrics.
+Model performance was assessed using Accuracy, Precision, Recall, and F1-score metrics.
 The comparative results demonstrate the effectiveness of transformer-based and hybrid CNN-transformer models in capturing disease-related visual patterns under real-field conditions.

 ### Model Performance Comparison